April 25, 2017

 What does this mean for me?

 With this in mind, what is the best Medicaid strategy?
 Should you give your house to your daughter today, and hope that you can last 5 years before you need Medicaid?
 The answer is complex and it will depend on your specific situation.
 If you think that you may need Medicaid in the future, seek advice from an elder law attorney who is experienced with Medicaid.
-Your attorney can help you craft a plan that is specially fitted for your needs.
+At the Heritage Law Group, we have decades of experience crafting Medicaid plans.
+We look forward to hearing from you.